 In the United States, incidences of identity theft have been fast-growing.
 As a matter of fact, the chance of having your identity stolen is pretty significant, given our increased reliance on technology.
 In reality, one out of every fifteen Americans has been a victim of identity theft and fraud.
 Moreover, nowadays, it is practical to secure yourself with identity theft protection coverage.
-You can get the identity theft coverage by adding it to your homeowners’ insurance endorsement.
+In addition, you can get identity theft home insurance by adding it to your homeowners’ insurance endorsement.

 What is Identity Theft Insurance?

 Identity theft is the process of stealing someone’s personal information to commit fraud.
-Identity theft insurance coverage provides financial support for victims of identity theft.
+Furthermore, identity theft insurance coverage provides financial support for victims of identity theft.
 Moreover, this insurance coverage may alleviate the financial impact of identity theft.
 Also, it covers the restoration and credit repair process resulting from identity theft.

 What does Identity Theft Insurance Covers?